aditioak/Microsoft-Engage/README.md

 The challenge was to **build a Microsoft Teams Clone** .
 It should be a fully functional prototype with at least one mandatory functionality - **a minimum of two participants should be able connect with each other and have a video conversation**
 [Microsoft Engage 2021](https://microsoft.acehacker.com/engage2021/?mc_cid=51cf8705a5&mc_eid=e7a7568555#challenge)

+I have implemented Agile's Scrum Methodology to build this project.
+Scrum is a project management method that is used to improve the project in every iteration.
+Each iteration has sprints, where the goal in each sprint is to build the most important feature first and then improve the project as a potentially deliverable product.
+There were 3 main sprints as a part of this project: Design, Build and Adapt.
+After researching I have further made my own sprints of length 1-2 days each under the 3 main sprints

+Timeline of my sub sprints and implementation of Agile: https://drive.google.com/file/d/1R4mWQ1XZ7XF2l8YB4ihNMa0ZDen0YPP_/view?usp=sharing

 ### **Built With**
 * [WebRTC](https://webrtc.org/)
 * [Nodejs](https://nodejs.org/en/)